A Children's Opera and Education Project

 A King’s Ransom reimagines the story of Robin Hood.
 But there’s just one problem… where’s Robin?
 Faced with the threats of the soldiers, and their King imprisoned, what will the villagers do when Robin can’t be found?

 This project was launched in Norfolk and ran between September 2017 – February 2018.
 A thorough evaluation process proved that children participating in A King’s Ransom:

-This project also includes an accompanying book of education resources Inspiring Creativity in the Classroom encouraging teachers to explore A King’s Ransom across the Key Stage Two curriculum.
+This project also includes an accompanying book of education resources, encouraging teachers to explore A King’s Ransom across the Key Stage Two curriculum.

 "This is one of the best projects that we’ve funded since I took up my role as CEO.
 One of our main aims as a funder is to give young people who are ‘in need of financial assistance’ educational (in the widest sense of the word) opportunities which they would otherwise never have - and to open doors to possibilities that they would otherwise never see.
 A King’s Ransom so clearly did that."

 A King’s Ransom has been an exciting way for children to complete Arts Award and useful to contribute towards a school gaining their Arts Mark.
 To find out more about how our four schools got on in Norfolk take a look at our schools blog which teachers and pupils used to share their A King’s Ransom Journey.

 If you would like Into Opera to provide an Artistic Residency in your school or county and to deliver this project, A King’s Ransom, please get in touch:

 We believe that all children, irrespective of background, deserve to have access to a high quality cultural education and this project promises to provide this.
 There is an urgent need for high quality, multidisciplinary arts projects to be run professionally in schools and this project promises to do exactly that.